readthedocs/readthedocs.org/docs/development/design/privacy-levels.rst

 For the community site the dashboard would be always visible, and for the commercial site, the dashboard would be always hidden.

+The project privacy level is also used to serve the 404.html page, show ``robots.txt``, and show  ``sitemap.xml``.
+The privacy level of the default version should be used instead.

 Some other ideas about keeping the privacy level is to dictate the default version level of new versions, but removing all other logic related to this privacy level.
-This can be (or is going to be) possible with automation rules.
+This can be (or is going to be) possible with automation rules, so we can just remove the field.

 Version level privacy
 ---------------------